underscoreio/shapeless-guide/src/pages/poly/poly.md

 This behaviour is confusing and annoying.
 Unfortunately there are no concrete rules to follow to avoid problems.
-The only general guideline is
-to avoid over-constraining the compiler---solve one constraint at a time and give it a hint when it gets stuck.
+The only general guideline is to try not to over-constrain the compiler, solve one constraint at a time, and give it a hint when it gets stuck.
 </div>